AxC1271/Verilyzer/simulator/README.md

 ## Problem Statement

-Write a simulation program that reads the intermediate file generated in part 1 and stores the gates into an array of record.
+Write a simulation program that reads the intermediate file generated in Part 1 and stores the gates into an array of records.
 In each record, dynamically allocate integer arrays to store the fanin and fanout for each gate.
-Create an extra gate structure and store the index in variable 'dummy_gate'.
+Create an extra gate structure and store its index in the variable 'dummy_gate'.

-A. Add to every fate structure an int 'sched' and set that pointer initially to -1.
-This pointer should be used to schedule the corresponding gate.
+A. Add to every gate structure an int field called 'sched' and set it initially to -1.
+This field should be used to schedule the corresponding gate.

-B. Create an array 'levels' of pointers to a gate structure of size 'max level'. 'max_level' is an integer holding the value of max level in your design.
-Initially, levels[i] is set to dummy_gate for all i's.
+B. Create an array 'levels' of pointers to gate structures of size 'max_level'. 'max_level' is an integer holding the value of the maximum level in your design.
+Initially, levels[i] is set to dummy_gate for all i.

-C. Use 3-valued logic {0, 1, X} to create two inputs lookup tables for the following gates AND, OR, XOR, and NOT.
-Gates with more than two inputs can be evaluated by more than one table lookup.
+C. Use 3-valued logic {0, 1, X} to create two-input lookup tables for the following gates: AND, OR, XOR, and NOT.
+Gates with more than two inputs can be evaluated using more than one table lookup.

-D. To schedule events due to a change of the state of gate i:
+D. To schedule events due to a change in the state of gate i:

-a.
-For each gate f in the fanout list of gate i, if the field 'sched' of gate f is -1, then insert f at the head of the list at the corresponding level.
+For each gate f in the fanout list of gate i, if the 'sched' field of gate f is -1, then insert f at the head of the list at the corresponding level.
 Otherwise, no action is needed (schedule_fanout(gaten) in Figure P1).

 E. Implement the algorithm shown in Figure P1.
-In this algorithm, Flip-Flop do not need to be scheduled:
+Note that flip-flops do not need to be scheduled in this algorithm.

 <p align="center">
     <img src="./simulation_flow.png" />